buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcConstraintResource/Types/IfcObjectiveEnum.md

 # IfcObjectiveEnum

-_IfcObjectiveEnum_ is an enumeration used to determine the objective for which purpose the constraint needs to be satisfied.
+_IfcObjectiveEnum_ is an enumeration used to determine the objective for which purpose the constraint needs to be satisfied.<!-- end of definition -->

 > HISTORY New enumeration in IFC2.0.

 { .change-ifc2x4}
 > IFC4 CHANGE Extended to include CODEWAIVER.

 ## Items